ak15199/rop/README.md

                     You'll notice a template.py file for the bare bones
     ./art/utils     helper modules shared between animations
-    ./assets        files that are used by the animations ./opc           an extended interface for using OPC via python
+    ./art/basecls   base classes that animations may derive from ./assets        files that are used by the animations ./opc           an extended interface for using OPC via python